Winter Preparedness Makes Holiday Travel Safer

 Stop the mail if you’re leaving for a week or more.
 Service will resume when you pick up your mail at the post office.
 Also stop newspapers and have a neighbor watch for unexpected deliveries.
 Telling your neighbor lets them know you’re not home and they can alert police of suspicious activity.

 While turning the thermostat down saves money, an extended winter storm power outage can result in burst pipes when they freeze.
 The resulting flood is disastrous.
 A standby generator operates automatically to keep the lights on, the furnace running, and your refrigerator cold.
-Schedule maintenance before you leave to ensure reliable operation and always keeps a spare maintenance kit or two at home.
+Schedule maintenance before you leave to ensure reliable operation.
+Always keeps a spare maintenance kit or two at home.

 Prepare Your Vehicle